nuzcraft/gdfg_monthly_jam_20/README.md

 - [x] #16 player parry enemy attack
 - [x] #17 successful parry zooms in
 - [x] #18 successful parry slows time
+- [ ] player can parry in direction they are facing

 ### Enemy